What is routine maintenance?

 - Set up email notifications when stock quantity for a certain part is low

-- Automatically track usage of your spare parts by making them a required item on every Work Order and PM
+- Automatically track usage of spare parts by making them a required item on every Work Order and PM

 - Accurately forecast parts usage and budget for the next quarter/year